-2.4 Progress notes shall be recorded at the time of observation and provide a pertinent chronological report of the patient's course in the Hospital and should reflect any change in condition and the results of treatment.
-Progress notes shall be written once daily by the attending practitioner, advanced practice clinician or resident physician on all patients in the Hospital who do not meet the qualifications for ALC (Alternate Level of Care).
+A patient will be seen by a physician, advanced practice clinician or resident at least once each day, except for 23-hr post-procedural patients discharged per protocol.
+Progress notes shall be recorded at the time of observation and provide a pertinent chronological report of the patient's course in the Hospital and should reflect any change in condition and the results of treatment.
+Progress notes shall be written once daily by the attending practitioner or his designee on all patients in the Hospital who do not meet the qualifications for ALC (Alternate Level of Care).